United States Army War College

-The United States Army War College (USAWC) is a U.S. Army staff college in Carlisle Barracks, Pennsylvania, with a Carlisle postal address, on the 500-acre (2 km^{2}) campus of the historic Carlisle Barracks.
+The United States Army War College (AWC) is a U.S. Army staff college in Carlisle Barracks, Pennsylvania, with a Carlisle postal address, on the 500-acre (2 km^{2}) campus of the historic Carlisle Barracks.
 It provides graduate-level instruction to senior military officers, government officials, and civilians to prepare them for senior leadership assignments and responsibilities.
 Each year, a number of Army colonels and lieutenant colonels are considered by a board for admission.
 Approximately 800 students attend at any one time, half in a two-year-long distance learning program, and the other half in an on-campus, full-time resident program lasting ten months.
 Upon completion, the college grants its graduates a master's degree in Strategic Studies (MSS).

 The Army War College is a split-functional institution.
 Emphasis is placed on research and students are also instructed in leadership, strategy, and joint-service/international operations.
 It is one of the senior service colleges including the Naval War College and the USAF Air War College.
 Additionally, the U.S. Department of Defense operates the National War College.

+On 2 October 2025, The United States Army War College (AWC), a direct reporting unit (DRU) to the Chief of Staff of the Army (CSA); together with its authorities, responsibilities, assigned subordinate elements, personnel, and resources (including funding and equipment); is redesignated and reassigned to the CG, Combined Arms Command (USACAC), subordinated unit of the United States Army Transformation and Training Command (T2COM).